usagov/usagov-2021/README.md

 [back to top](#usagov-2021)

-## Import Config
+## Import config

 `bin/drush cim`

 [back to top](#usagov-2021)

-## Build and Deploy procedure
+## Build and deploy procedure
-Production ready containers can be built and deployed from a local environment.
+Containers can be built and deployed to the dev environment or to the developer's sandbox space.
 To do so, proper secrets must be entered into the env.local file as environmental variables.
-This same procedure is used by CircleCI and is defined in `.circleci/config.yml`
+This same procedure is used by CircleCI and is defined in `.circleci/config.yml`.
+The deployment procedures scripted for CircleCI include additional security measures.
+Developers should not deploy into the production environment using the example commands below.

 ```
 # uses env.local